Boundedness in general type MMP: Introduction

 \section{Introduction}

 The Minimal Model Program (MMP) aims to construct, for any projective variety, a birational model that is as simple as possible.
 One of the main open problems in the MMP is the termination of the program.
 Conjecturally, every sequence of MMP terminates after finitely many steps; in particular, most natural invariants of the variety are expected to be bounded in any given MMP sequence.
 The purpose of this article is to prove some boundedness statements of this kind, without assuming termination, for varieties of general type, or more generally, for any MMP that starts with a Kawamata log terminal (klt) pair $(X,\Delta)$ such that either $K_X+\Delta$ or $\Delta$ is big.
-As applications, we prove some effective and explicit termination results in dimension at most five.